parodos-dev/serverless-workflows-config/docs/mta/README.md

 ```

 ### Edit the `${WORKFLOW_NAME}-creds` Secret
-The token for sending notifications from the m2k workflow to RHDH notifications service needs to be provided to the workflow.
+The token for sending notifications from the mta workflow to RHDH notifications service needs to be provided to the workflow.

 Edit the secret `${WORKFLOW_NAME}-creds` and set the value of `NOTIFICATIONS_BEARER_TOKEN`:
 ```